 Your Company efforts to deliver the best quality products backed up by science basedinnovation strong talent base and brands have been recognised during the year.
 Some ofthe key recognitions are:

-Mr. Joaquin Mascaro was nominated as Director by Horlicks Limited under Article 97A ofthe Articles of Association of the Company w.e.f.
-May 18 2016 in place of Mr. JonathanBox.
-The change was noted and resolution for appointment was passed in the meeting held onMay 17 2016.
-The Board of Directors wishes to place on record itssincere appreciation for the valuable advice and guidance rendered by Mr. Jonathan Box.
+Mr. Navneet Saluja was nominated as Director by Horlicks Limited under Article 97A ofthe Articles of Association of the Company w.e.f.
+January 1 2018 in place of Mr. ManojKumar.
+The change was noted and resolution for appointment of Mr. Navneet Saluja as theManaging Director of the Company for a period of 3 years and 10 months was passed in themeeting held on December 6 2017 The Board of Directors wishes to place on record itssincere appreciation for the valuable advice and guidance rendered by Mr. Manoj Kumar.

 Performance Evaluation of Board

 A regular process of evaluating the Board's performance can help the Board invalidating the relevance of its processes and provide insights for strengthening itsoverall efficiency and effectiveness.
-We evaluate the Board the Directors the Committeesand the Chairman of the Board through a survey that takes place annually and the mechanismfollowed is mentioned below:
+It evaluate the Board the Directors the Committeesand the Chairman of the Board through a survey that takes place annually and the mechanismfollowed is mentioned below:

-2. The evaluation was based on Board Effectiveness Processes adopted by the BoardContribution by the Board Members Value addition by the Board Committee Effectivenessand contribution of the Committees.
+2. The evaluation was based on Board's effectiveness processes adopted by the Boardcontribution by the Board Members value addition by the Board and effectiveness &contribution of the Committees.